Yale-LILY/ROSE/README.md

 This repo contiains the RoSE benchmark of our paper "Revisiting the Gold Standard:
 Grounding Summarization Evaluation with Robust Human Evaluation".

-Please visit [here](https://yale-lily.github.io/ROSE/) for a demo pag of this project.
+Please visit [here](https://yale-lily.github.io/ROSE/) for a demo page of this project.

 ## RoSE 🌹 Benchmark